 Since June 2020, the Company has been party to a clinical research and support agreement with COH in connection with an investigator-sponsored study conducted under an Institutional Review Board-approved for MB-104, whereby the Company has agreed to reimburse COH for costs associated with this trial, when incurred, not to exceed \$2.4 million.
 The agreement will expire upon the delivery of a final study report or earlier.
-Since inception, the Company has reimbursed COH \$1.9 million.
+Since inception, the Company has reimbursed COH \$2.2 million.
+In May 2023, the Company determined to discontinue development of its MB-104 program and terminated the associated CRA and license.